Nursery Fees

 We recommend reviewing your family’s childcare needs for the entire year and considering how EEF funding is applied.
 Our team is happy to help you understand your entitlements and provide a breakdown of costs based on your child’s schedule.

-If you have further questions about our fees or how funding is applied, please get in touch.
+If you have further questions about how EEF is applied, please get in touch.

 Email: thenursery@edenhurst.co.uk